 You can now see a visual indicator of the connection, with an outward-pointing red arrow showing the Output port on the Source, an inward-pointing red arrow showing the Input port on the Queue, and a black line between them.
 There’s another way to connect objects—left-click the Queue and notice the white arrow just outside of the manipulation handles.
 Left-click and drag from that arrow to the Processor to connect them.
 Choose your preferred connection method and finish up by connecting the Processor to the Sink.

 One final thing before we run this simulation.
 For this example, we’re building a model of a product testing system, and we need to have the right inputs to represent the system’s behavior.
-Based on quick real-world observations, products arrive for testing on average every 15 seconds, but there are also some outliers with 60 seconds or more between arrivals.
+Based on quick real-world observations, most products arrive for testing within 10 seconds of each other.
+There are also some outliers with 60 seconds or more between arrivals, bringing the average up to 15.
 The Exponential probability distribution is FlexSim’s default for these inter-arrival times, so we just need to edit the default value in the Source.
 If you left-click on the Source object, its Properties will show up in the right pane, where you will find properties for most of FlexSim’s tools and objects.
 In the “Source” area and under the “Inter-Arrival Time” field, you’ll see an expression for the default Exponential distribution.
 Click the “Edit Parameters” button to bring up the distribution parameters, and change the “Scale” to 15, then click away from the pop-up to save your edits.